How to choose the right, cheap car insurance for your budget

 5. Research trusted third-party ratings

 In addition to car insurance quotes and coverage options, it is also a good idea to look at third-party ratings for every provider you are considering.
 Some of the most notable and trustworthy organizations are J.D.
 Power, AM Best and Standard & Poor’s (S&P).
-By considering third-party ratings, you are able to get a deeper understanding of the company’s overall customer satisfaction and financial stability.
+By considering third-party ratings, you are able to get a deeper understanding of the company’s overall customer satisfaction and financial stability, which show a company’s past ability to pay claims and meet financial obligations.

 Frequently asked questions